Anoshka/Anoshka/README.md

 ## Hello!
 My name is Anoshka.
 I'm a software developer, with experience as a python programmer in the  animation industry.
-I recently received a scholarship to comlete my Diploma in Software Engineering, and am currently building a social media app for pet owners (Check it out here - https://pawdl.netlify.app/).
-I'm looking to work as a Backend Developer, and am open to collaborating on new projects.
+I have specialised in designing and developing scalable pipeline solutions and automating complex workflows.
+My experience is primarily with 3D software such as Autodesk Maya, Motion Builder, Houdini, and NukeX, and game engines such as Unreal Engine and Unity.
+I have collaborated with clients and asset teams to contribute to my studios pipeline architecture and upgrade multiple SDKs.
+I am excited to keep updating my skills as a software developer.
+Keep in touvh with my work here - https://anoshkajhaveri.netlify.app/.
+I'm always open to new projects and collaborations, feel free to get in touch using one of my socials below.

 ## Tech Stack
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=white)